 Review of Sobotta's Atlas

 Each chapter contains an introduction with a rough overview of the topic.
 Following the introduction, each area or organ is uncovered step-by-step, starting from the surface and then gradually moving into the deeper layers.
-At the end topographical, cross-sectional and radiological images, such as X-rays and CT scans, round up the chapter.
-Throughout the book, numerous small text boxes provide you with further information, for example clinical applications or additional information about the physiology or pathologies associated to the organ being studied.
+At the end, topographical, cross-sectional and radiological images such as X-rays and CT scans round up the chapter.
+Throughout the book, numerous small text boxes provide you with further information, e.g. clinical applications or additional information about the physiology or pathologies associated with the organ being studied.